Physiological Neuroimaging Group

-Based between FMRIB and OHBA
+Based between WIN and BNDU

 The Physiological Neuroimaging Group (PiNG) is headed by Professor Charlotte Stagg and was founded in 2014.

-The Physiological Neuroimaging Group is part of the Neuroplastics Collaborative Network, which also includes the Plasticity Group headed by Heidi Johansen-Berg and the Action, Cognition & Neurotherapeutics Group headed by Jacinta O'Shea.
+We are jointly based at the Wellcome Centre for Integrative Neuroimaging, and the MRC Brain Network Dynamics Unit.
+We are part of the Neuroplastics Collaborative Network, which also includes the Plasticity Group headed by Heidi Johansen-Berg and the Action, Cognition & Neurotherapeutics Group headed by Jacinta O'Shea.
 The three groups work together on research projects as well as public outreach activities.